• Double-bridge static cone penetrometer

 1. Single Bridge 2.
 Double Bridge

-3. Cross Plate 4.
-Single-Cell Pore Pressure Sensor
+3. Cross Vane 4.
+Single-Cell Pore Pressure Transducer

-On the B measurement menu, select "1.
-Single Bridge" to access the single bridge measurement parameters.
+On the B measurement menu, select “1.
+Single Bridge” to enter the single-bridge measurement parameters.

 Cone tip coefficient: x.xxxx